iamthesvn/bitcoinsearch-extension/README.md

 ## Permissions

-Here's exactly what each permission is for:

-- `activeTab` — temporarily accesses the current page so the overlay can be injected when you press the shortcut.
+- `activeTab` — accesses the current page when you press the shortcut so the overlay can be injected.
 - `scripting` — injects the overlay content script on demand.
 - `storage` — saves your dark-mode preference locally.
 - `windows` — opens the popup-window fallback centered on your current window.
 - `https://bitcoinsearch.xyz/*` — calls the public bitcoinsearch.xyz search API.
 - `<all_urls>` — lets the overlay run on any web page.
-If you decline this, the shortcut will still try dynamic injection using `activeTab`, and fall back to the popup window if that fails.
+If you decline this, the shortcut will try dynamic injection using `activeTab` instead, and fall back to the popup window if that fails.

 ## Search API

-The extension talks to the public bitcoinsearch.xyz endpoint:
+The extension calls the public bitcoinsearch.xyz endpoint:

 ```http
 POST https://bitcoinsearch.xyz/api/elasticSearchProxy/search